Alfa Romeo Nuvola

 The Alfa Romeo Nuvola is a concept car with coupé body first shown by Alfa Romeo at the Mondial de l'Automobile Paris motor show in 1996.
 Nuvola literally means "cloud" in Italian, but also hints to the legendary Italian racing driver Tazio Nuvolari.
 The Nuvola has a front-mounted engine and four wheel drive.
 The prototype is currently on display at the Alfa Romeo Historical Museum in Arese, Italy.

 Concept and design

-This concept car was intended both as a future design manifesto and a technology demonstrator, the idea behind it being the rebirth of the coachbuilt automobile: Alfa Romeo would have supplied rolling chassis to be bodied by independent coachbuilders, and possibly sold through Alfa Romeo dealers.
+This concept car was intended both as a future design manifesto and a technology demonstrator, the idea behind it being the rebirth of the coach built automobile: Alfa Romeo would have supplied rolling chassis to be bodied by independent coachbuilders, and possibly sold through Alfa Romeo dealers.

 To achieve this stylistic flexibility the car was based on a modern space frame chassis with a separate body; it was designed to handle virtually any body style, from coupé to roadster to shooting brake.

 The Nuvola was penned by a group of young designers from Centro Stile Alfa Romeo, at the time headed by Walter de Silva.
 It featured LED lighting and bumpers fully integrated in the shape of the bodywork.